gbdev/gb-asm-tutorial/src/part1/setup.md

 ::: tip:❓😕

 The following install instructions are provided on a "best-effort" basis, but may be outdated, or not work for you for some reason.
-Don't worry, we're here to help: [ask away in GBDev](../index.md#feedback), and we'll help you with installing everything!
+Don't worry, we're here to help: [ask away](../help-feedback.md), and we'll help you with installing everything!

 :::